notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 If at any point you want to restart your process, just type `run` again.
 Bam!

 ## ❤︎
 That's it!
 For realsies!
-You and `lldb` should prooooobably get friendship bracelets now.
+You and `lldb` should probably get friendship bracelets now.